 Tilla-Kori madrasah faces you when standing at the entrance to Registan Square with an interior with rich blue and gold trappings.
 This is not surprising as the name Tilla-Kori translates to ‘decorated with gold’.

 The madrasah’s ceilings are adorned with stunning motifs.
-It’s a visual masterpiece with such fine detail that’s almost too much for the eye to take in.
+It’s a visual masterpiece with such fine detail that it’s almost too much for the eye to take in.

-Islamic designs are typically repeated, overlapped, and interlaced squares and circles forming intricate and complex patterns.
+Islamic designs typically consist of repeated, overlapped, and interlaced squares and circles forming intricate and complex patterns.
 Islamic artists adhere to the belief that the creation of living beings is the work of God and should not be portrayed in artwork.

-Common Islamic art patterns, geometric shapes, designs, and representations of flora or vegetation are used in lieu.
+In lieu, common Islamic art patterns, geometric shapes, designs, and representations of flora or vegetation are used.

 Passing through the front of the madrasah leads into an internal open-air courtyard.
-Here, many small retail shops are pigeonholed into the massive earthen walls.
+Here, many small retail shops are tucked away behind the massive earthen walls.

 Vendors attempt to draw your attention with hellos and smiles, then beckon for you to ‘come inside’ and see their handicrafts, cashmere scarves, silk hats and ceramics displays.
 The sellers are not pushy, and a polite ‘no thanks‘ is enough to stop any further communication.